wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Assault on Fort Erie, by the British, under
-Gen. Drummond — Gen. Brown resumes his command — sallies out of Fort Erie against the British camp — M l Arthur's expedition into Canada.
+Gen. Drummond--Gen. Brown resumes his command--sallies out of Fort Erie against the British camp--M l Arthur's expedition into Canada.